Algebraic fiber spaces and curvature of higher direct images: Extension of the metric

 As a consequence, we obtain the following statement.

 \begin{cor} Let $p:X\to Y$ be a Calabi-Yau family which has maximal variation.
 Then the relative canonical bundle $K_{X/Y}$ has the following property.
-The curvature current $\Theta$ of the $m$-Bergman metric $\displaystyle e^{-\varphi^{(m)}_{X/Y}}$ is semi-positive on $X$ and strongly positive on the pre-image of some open subset of $Y$.
+There exists a positive integer $m$ such that the curvature current $\Theta$ of the $m$-Bergman metric $\displaystyle e^{-\varphi^{(m)}_{X/Y}}$ is semi-positive on $X$ and greater than the inverse image of a metric on the pre-image of a non-empty open subset of $Y$.
 Moreover, we have \be \Theta\geq \sum_i(t^i- 1)[W_i] \ee on $X$. \end{cor}

 \begin{proof} Indeed, in our set-up the $m$--Bergman metric has the following expression \be e^{\varphi^{(m)}_{X/Y}(x)}= \frac{|s|_x^{2/m}}{\int_{X_y}|s|^{2/m}} \ee where $y= p(x)$.
 Therefore we have $\Theta= p^\star(\Theta_\L)$ and our statement follows from Lemma \ref{cymetric}. \end{proof}